Page Reviewed / Updated - Mar. 2016

 A veteran’s Priority Group determines the level of care offered.
 However, the availability of VA resources also plays a role in determining what care is offered.
 Due to the complexity of the Priority Groups and the ever-changing availability of VA resources, it is nearly impossible for veterans to determine the long term care services for which they qualify and the fees for those services without speaking directly with the VA on a case-by-case basis.

 Veterans must go through a complex eligibility evaluation to receive benefits and often the hard and fast rules change based on the availability of resources.
-Therefore it is important to check with the VA or a veterans’ benefits consultant.
+Therefore, it is important to check with the VA or a veterans’ benefits consultant.

 During enrollment in VA Health Care, veterans are assigned into different Priority Groups.
 A veteran’s disabilities, especially those connected to their service, are one of the primary factors in the assignment.
-Therefore veterans are not required to have a disability, but having a disability plays a very large role in determining which benefits a veteran receives and how much those benefits cost.
+Therefore, veterans are not required to have a disability, but having a disability plays a very large role in determining which benefits a veteran receives and how much those benefits cost.

 Veterans are required to have 24 months of continuous active duty military service and a discharge status other than Bad Conduct or Dishonorable to be eligible for VA Health Care.
-There are exceptions to the 24 month rule for:
+There are exceptions to the 24-month rule for:

 VA Health Care benefits are made in the form of medical care, personal care and payments to medical providers.
 VA Health Care does not provide cash to veteran seniors.
 Benefits limits range dramatically depending on the veteran’s Priority Group.
 For long term care, co-pays can range from $0 - $100 / day.
 Veterans with a compensable service-connected disability are exempt from long-term care co-pays.
 Although the VA has made significant improvements in their claims processing backlog, application decisions can still take many months.

 The VA offers Assisted Living care through the Community Residential Care Program (CRCP) and at VA Domiciliaries.
 However, for the majority of veterans, the VA only pays for this program’s administration and clinical services.
-Care is provided both VA facilities and at approved outside facilities.
+Care is provided at both VA facilities and at approved outside facilities.
 There are also specialized dementia and Alzheimer’s care programs.
 Veterans should also be aware of the VA Aid and Attendance Program which provides financial assistance to help pay for assisted living.

 VA offers skilled nursing care at VA nursing homes, State Veterans home and outside homes when the VA or State homes are not available in locations that would allow the veteran to remain close to their family.
 Skilled nursing home care is available under two programs.
 If the care is considered temporary, it is referred to as Community Living Center Care or if care is for longer term, it is called Community Nursing Home Care.
 Veteran seniors must be assessed by a medical provider and determined to require inpatient nursing care and be medically stable.
 Payment for care varies dramatically depending on the veteran’s Priority Group.